The short version

 → Crexi.
 Deal rooms and offer management are core Crexi features.
 They do this well.

-You want to prospect the neighbors around a vacant industrial building
+You want to prospect the occupiers around a vacant industrial building

 You need market data and property analytics

 → Crexi Pro or CoStar.
-SCAYLED does not provide market analytics.
-I am transparent about that.
+SCAYLED does not provide market analytics, and is transparent about that.

 You're pitching for a new mandate and want to show proactive tenant outreach capability

 → SCAYLED.
-Walk in with a pre-built list of verified contacts around the property.
-The brokers I talk to who do this win mandates over teams that show up with only a market overview.
+Walk in with a pre-built set of verified contacts around the property, plus the movement signals pointing to who is likely to move.
+Teams that do this win mandates over those that show up with only a market overview.

-But a marketplace is passive.
-You list, and you wait for inbound.
-Every broker I know who relies solely on inbound eventually hits a dry spell.
+But a marketplace is passive: you list, and you wait for inbound.
+Teams that rely solely on inbound eventually hit a dry spell.
 SCAYLED is the active layer.
-You take the listing address, scan the surrounding operators, and start calling the decision-makers before the listing is even on Crexi.
-The best brokers I talk to do both: passive exposure through the marketplace and active outreach through the scan.
+You take a listing address or a target patch, map the occupiers, surface the signals that precede a move, and start reaching decision-makers before the requirement is on the open market.
+The strongest teams run both: passive exposure through the marketplace and active territory intelligence through the platform.

 They do not overlap enough to create a choice.
 Use Crexi for what it does well.
-Use SCAYLED for the prospecting it does not cover.
+Use SCAYLED for the occupier prospecting and territory intelligence it does not cover.